Last Updated on November 12, 2021 by DMEditor

 The e-learning platform lets you manage student data and price points within one integrated system.
 Teachable’s pricing is interesting.
 It contains a “Free” plan limited to 10 students.
 It costs 1$ + 10% commission per transaction.

-- Perform presentations
+- Perform presentations feature

-- Create surveys
+- Create surveys feature

-- Sitemapping for SEO
+- Sitemapping for SEO feature

 - Superior integrations with big-name apps

 Overall, Thinkific and Teachable are excellent platforms.
 But, Thinkific is the better of the two offerings more features, better free plan and the ability to bundle courses with memberships (membership site functionality).